How does Magdalene Catholic College meet the learning needs of young Catholics in this area?

 The school was named Magdalene after Saint Mary Magdalene, the woman who has been cured by Jesus and became his friend and supporter.
 Mary Magdalene was also the first witness to the resurrection on Easter Sunday morning.
 She was the one who told the world “Christ is risen!”.
 She is a great model of discipleship and service and she reminds us of the courage it takes to spread the good news.
 We carry on that mission here every day.

-As a Catholic school, a religious education is a key part of learning at Magdalene form Year 7 to Year 12.
+As a Catholic College, a religious education is a key part of learning at Magdalene form Year 7 to Year 12.
 Just a few weeks ago we celebrated the success of last year’s students who were placed in the top few percent of high achievers in a range of subjects including Studies of Religion.
 This faith-based learning is not something we add to the Curriculum, it is the heart of the mission for this school.

-In a country and a culture that is all about satisfying the individual, this school, and other Catholic schools, stand for an entirely opposite message – that we are called to love God and love one another.
+In a country and a culture that is all about satisfying the individual, this college, and other Catholic schools, stand for an entirely opposite message – that we are called to love God and love one another.
 Out of this love grows humility, compassion, generosity and healing.
 It is not always easy for Catholic schools to offer this alternative view of the world, and it is impossible without your support.
 When students leave here, we hope and pray that they have come to understand the importance of a spiritual life and of a relationship with their creator.